maquenneville/photog-chauffeur/README.md

 - "Which of these images do you think is best?"

 ## Features
-- Image search using natural language queries.
+- Image search using natural language queries
-- Support for processing multiple images concurrently.
+- Support for processing multiple images concurrently
-- Option to save search results to a specified folder.
+- Option to save search results to a specified folder
-- User-friendly command-line interface.
+- High-detail image description
+- Video description utilizing frame sampling

 ## Requirements
 - Python 3.11